-Even if you only casually follow the trials and tribulations of the modern music industry, you’ve probably seen some iteration of the following article: “My Song Got One Million Plays on Pandora and All I Got Was X Dollars.”
-Without question, streaming services pay granular royalties.
+Even if you only casually follow the trials and tribulations of the modern music industry, you’ve probably seen some iteration of the following article on music streaming royalties: “My Song Got One Million Plays on Pandora and All I Got Was X Dollars.”
+Without question, music streaming royalties are granular.
 But the dollar figures attached to the aforementioned articles are often misleading, and the articles in which they are mentioned generate misperceptions over why the rates are what they are and how those rates are paid, directly or indirectly, to artists.
 To help myself keep track of all of the moving parts in this debate, I created the following guide to help explain music streaming royalties across a few of the most popular platforms.

 Pandora – Non-Interactive